h15200/notes/javascript.md

 })()
 ```

-## await for (alternative to Promise.all)
+## await for (NOT an alternative to Promise.all, but just sequential syntax)

-- a newer, even cleaner way to do multiple promise resolutions
+- a newer way to do `SEQUENTIAL` async calls
 - `for await` if a for of loop for promise arrays, which is the param of a Promise.all
   1. create an async func
   2. inside, make an arr of promises (remember, not functions but function returns from a promise)